Anniball/miniRT/README.md

 ### Background
 You can add a background by writing "sky path" where "path" is the relative path to a texture in the correct format.
 Example : `sky textures/space.xpm`

+# Important Features
+I consider those features very important for aesthetic or performance reasons.
+Those features can be written on any line (except the first) and can be present only once in each file.

+### Multithreading
+Will increase the speed of calculation on most of computers.
+I suggest you to compare once if the calculation is better with or without it and keep this configuration next.
+To use multithreading just write `mul` on any line (except the first) of the configuration file.
+Example : `mul`

+### Anti-Aliasing
+Will "smooth" the rendering by having a better approximation of the color of each pixel.
+To use anti-aliasing write "aa n" where n is an integer representing the quality of the anti-aliasing that you want.
+Be careful as the amount of calculation for each pixel will increase exponentially with the value of n : if n = 3 then the calculation will be 3*3=9 times bigger than without it.
+In this logic a n value of 0 or 1 will lead to no change.
+Example : `aa 5`